-There are limited amounts of lockers on 2nd level (JZ208).
+Lockers are available to store items in.
 Should you wish to use a locker you must supply your own lock.
 By placing your lock on an unused locker, it effectively becomes yours for the duration of the programme.

 It is recommended you use a combination lock to remove the stress of lost or forgotten keys.
 Please only 'claim' a locker if you are going to use it on a daily basis.